Nunavut review board staff to hold uranium meetings in Saskatchewan

 The mine, if it gets approval, is expected to operate for 17 years and employ 400-600 people, according to documents filed with the NIRB in 2009.

 The NIRB expects Areva to submit its final environmental impact statement by the end of September 2014.
-This means final public hearings would likely go forward in 2015, with final public hearings on the project scheduled for 2015.
+This means final public hearings would likely go forward in 2015.